AstroMined/debtonator/docs/progress.md

    - Model tests for 4 decimal precision complete
    - Special test cases for distribution scenarios complete

+8. **Pydantic V2 Compatibility for Decimal Fields** ✓
+   - All schema files updated to use Annotated types
+   - MoneyDecimal type for 2 decimal place fields
+   - PercentageDecimal type for 4 decimal place percentage fields
+   - CorrelationDecimal type for correlation values (-1 to 1)
+   - Dictionary validation for collections of decimal values
+   - Modern Pydantic V2 validator syntax throughout the codebase

 ## What's Left to Build
-1. **Implement Pydantic V2 Compatible Decimal Precision Handling**
+1. **Update Schema Tests for Pydantic V2 Compatible Validation**
-   - Update remaining 9 schema files to use the new Annotated types:
+   - Update remaining test files with new validation patterns
-     * Replace all utility method calls with direct type annotations
-     * Update dictionary field validation
+   - Add dedicated tests for dictionary validation
-     * Add proper Field constraints with descriptions
-   - Update any remaining schema test files:
-     * Update error message expectations to match Pydantic V2 patterns
+   - Update error message expectations to match Pydantic V2 format

-     * Add tests for dictionary validation
+2. **Update Documentation for Pydantic V2 Compatibility**
-   - Update documentation:
+   - Update ADR-013 with details of the new implementation approach
-     * Update developer guidelines with new patterns
+   - Update developer guidelines with examples of the new patterns
-     * Ensure ADR-013 reflects the revised approach
-     * Complete implementation checklist
+   - Document dictionary validation strategy

+3. **Complete Service Tests for Decimal Precision**
+   - Implement tests for bill splits, payments, and accounts
+   - Verify decimal precision handling in business logic
+   - Test distribution scenarios with 4 decimal place precision

-2. **API Enhancement Project - Phase 6**
+4. **API Enhancement Project - Phase 6**
    - Implement recommendations API using the new schema approach
    - Continue trend reporting development with improved validation
    - Proceed with frontend development leveraging enhanced schema validation
    - Create comprehensive API documentation with validation requirements

-3. **Frontend Development**
-   - Update React components for new API endpoints
-   - Enhance data visualization
-   - Implement advanced filtering
-   - Create responsive dashboard
-   - Improve mobile experience

 ## What's New
-1. **Reverted ConstrainedDecimal Implementation Due to Pydantic V2 Incompatibility** ✓
+1. **Completed Schema File Updates for Pydantic V2 Compatibility** ✓
-   - Identified critical compatibility issue with our decimal precision implementation:
-     * The `ConstrainedDecimal` class used in our implementation has been removed in Pydantic V2
-     * This caused import errors that broke the application completely
-     * Needed immediate action to restore application functionality
-   - Implemented a clean solution to restore functionality:
-     * Used `git reset --hard f31eb74` to revert to previous working commit
-     * Verified application functionality was restored
-     * Created a new implementation plan compatible with Pydantic V2
-   - Updated ADR-013 with a comprehensive revision:
-     * Added a new "Implementation Revision" section
-     * Updated code samples with the Annotated types approach
+   - Updated all remaining schema files to use the new Annotated types approach:
-     * Added a new revision entry (3.0) for the Pydantic V2 compatibility changes
-     * Added details about dictionary validation strategy
+     * Updated `balance_history.py`, `balance_reconciliation.py`, and other schema files
+     * Replaced all utility method calls with direct type annotations
+     * Added proper Field constraints with descriptions throughout
+   - Marked Phase 3 (Schema Updates) as complete in the implementation checklist
+   - Improved overall implementation progress to 91% (up from 89%)
+   - All schema files now use the Pydantic V2-compatible approach with Annotated types

 2. **Developed Enhanced Dictionary Validation Strategy** ✓
    - Created a robust dictionary validation strategy: